First Home Buyer :: Home

 Discover which first home buyer grants and schemes you may be eligible for before you start applying for loans.

 We outline core programs that can support your first home buyer home loan journey, including the First Home Owner Grant, the First Home Guarantee and state-based stamp duty concessions.
 Understanding your eligibility can reduce the deposit needed and help you buy sooner.
+Eligibility criteria apply; please confirm details with the relevant government department or with your broker before relying on any grant or scheme.

 You will also learn how the First Home Super Saver-style arrangements and other incentives can interact with your savings plan, and what lenders may look for when you use these schemes.
 Start by exploring our latest guides and updates in the articles hub.